LLNL/axom/src/components/common/shroud/docs/introduction.rst

 There is a long history of ad-hoc solutions to provide C and Fortran interoperability.
 Any solution must address several problems:

-  * Name mangling of externals
+  * Name mangling of externals.
+This includes namespaces and operator overloading in C++.
   * Call-by-reference vs call-by-value differences
   * Length of string arguments.
   * Blank filled vs null terminated strings.